Mysteriza/cyberdash-monitoring/README.md

 # CyberDash

-A cyberpunk-themed, real-time dashboard for everything you care about.
+A modern-themed, real-time dashboard for everything you care about.

 CyberDash is my personal, all-in-one status screen.
 It's a single Next.js app that pulls data from my local hardware (an ESP8266) and a bunch of global APIs.